radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have removed screenshots used in the documentation and linked to images on the documentation website instead to reduce package size.

+## Test environments

+* local OS X install, R 3.6.3
+* local Windows install, R 3.6.3
+* ubuntu "trusty" (on travis-ci), R release and devel
+* win-builder
+* rhub

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.
+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have fixed several bugs and added several new features (see NEWS.md for details).

 ## Test environments